EchoSign Licensing Terms

 (A)Unpaid Fees.
 Any fees that are unpaid as of the date of termination will be immediately due and payable.

 (B)Transition Assistance.
-Adobe will use commercially reasonable efforts to assist Customer in transitioning Customer Content out of the OnDemand Services (assuming all amounts owed by Customer for its use of the OnDemand Services have been paid to Adobe).
+Subject to Adobe’s obligation to provide Customer with transition assistance described in this paragraph, upon termination or expiration of this Agreement, the license and associated rights to On-demand Services will immediately terminate.
+Adobe will use commercially reasonable efforts to assist Customer in transitioning Customer Data out of the On-demand Services (assuming all amounts owed by Customer for its use of the On-demand Services have been paid to Adobe).
 Such transition must be completed within thirty (30) days of the termination of this Agreement.
-Adobe reserves the right to delete any data files associated with Customer Content, Customer Data, personal information, or Customer’s use of the OnDemand Services upon termination of this Agreement.
+Adobe reserves the right to delete any data files associated with Customer Data, personal information, or Customer’s use of the On-demand Services upon termination of this Agreement.

 (C)Survival.
 The termination or expiration of this Agreement will not affect any sections of this Agreement which by their nature survive termination or expiry, including the sections that deal with the following subject matters: definitions, payment and fees, confidentiality, term and termination, intellectual property, license compliance, limitation of liability, privacy, content monitoring and the “General Provisions” section of this Agreement.